Broker Check

 IRA stands for Individual Retirement Arrangement – you thought the A was for Account didn’t you?!

-Once that money is deposited into the IRA, it can be held in cash (not the best idea) or used to invest in a variety of securities like individual stocks, individual bonds, mutual funds, or exchange traded funds.
-As with any element of the U.S. tax code, there are some rules and some nuances.
+Once that money is deposited into the IRA, it can be held in cash or used to invest in a variety of securities like individual stocks, individual bonds, mutual funds, or exchange traded funds.
+Rules that apply to IRAs are dictated by the US tax code and as with any element of the U.S. tax code, there are some rules to know.

-Let's dive in by discussing the two primary types of IRAs you'll find in the wild: Traditional and Roth.
+Let’s dive in by discussing the two primary types of IRAs: Traditional and Roth.

-Most anyone with earned income can contribute to this type of IRA; in 2022, the limit is up to $6,000, plus an additional $1,000 if you are age 50 or over.
-Contributions are made using money that you've already paid income tax on.
+Most anyone with earned income can contribute to this type of IRA.
+For tax year 2024, the most you can contribute is $7,000[2], plus an additional $1,000 if you are age 50 or over.[3]
+Contributions are made using money that you’ve already paid income tax on.
 Once the money is in the account, any dividend income, interest income, or capital gains that would otherwise be taxable are not taxed until you begin taking money out of the account in retirement.

-If your income is below a certain threshold, your Traditional IRA contribution may be tax deductible.2
+If your income is below a certain threshold, your Traditional IRA contribution may be tax deductible.[4]

 Roth IRAs

 Only certain people with earned income can contribute directly to a Roth IRA based on their income and filing status.
-For example: if you are married and filing a joint return, you can make a full $6,000 contribution only if your adjusted gross income is less than $204,000 in the year of contribution.
-(Check out all the limits and phase-outs here.)
+For example: if you are married and filing a joint return, you can make a full $7,00 contribution for tax year 2024 only if your is less than $230,000[5].Check out all the limits and phase-outs here.
 As with Traditional IRAs, contributions are made with dollars that have already been taxed.
 Roth IRA contributions are never tax deductible.

 So why bother?
-As with Traditional IRAs, any dividend income, interest income, or capital gains on investments in the account that would otherwise be taxable are not taxed – ever.
-Even when you take money out of your Roth IRA in retirement, none of it is taxed.
+Unlike Traditional IRAs, where any earnings within the account are not taxable until withdrawn, with a Roth IRA, those earnings are never taxed – ever.
+Even when you take money out of your Roth IRA in retirement (assuming it is a qualified distribution), none of it is taxed.

 Why would I want an IRA?